 “Our village faces a lot of challenges.
 We do not have female teachers or health workers.
 I am interested to work for this village one day.
 Also, we have economic problem in the family.
 My father has disability with his leg and works only in one season in the year when the farmers gather the harvest.
 My father works in the farms cutting wheat crops for very little wages.
 Then he has to feed the family for the whole year from this little income.
 My father borrows my school stationery from the village stores throughout the year and pays back when he gets the money for cutting the crops.
 I want to graduate school and get a job with a hope to support the family.”

 The teachers at the school are all male.
-This is also one of the reasons why girls are leaving school atpuberty.
+This is also one of the reasons why girls are leaving school at puberty.
 Abdul Basir, a village elder in N..... village and a teacher at this school says that he is trying to encourage the families to allow their girls to continue school.
 But, he says that since there is lack of female teachers and boys and girls are studying together in class, the villagers prefer to withdraw their daughters from their studies, once the girls reach puberty.
+This year 6 female teachers are applying for jobs.
+If they are successful, it will transform the opportunities for girls to stay at school.

 668 students are studying at this school including 233 female students.
-The school is built in one and half Jerib of land by SCA which has 10 classes and 6 rooms for the management and administration purpose.
-As per Mohammad Ibrahim, the master head teacher, the students were studying under the tent before the school building.
-He added:
+The school is built in one and half Jerib of land and has 10 classrooms and 6 admin rooms.
+Mohammad Ibrahim, the headmasterreminds us that the students were studying in tents before the school building.

 “Before we had a building, we were facing a lot of problems during summer and winter seasons.
 Since the school building was constructed, the villagers got more interested in studying.
 The annual enrolment increased by around 20% during the last three years.
 The registration increased from 50 students a year to 70 and then to 100 students last year.”